Nima-Khodabandelou/Notes/notes.md

        to invoke method of current class -> If don't use 'this', compiler automatically adds

-       advantages of passing this into method instead of current class object
+       advantages of passing this into method instead of current class obj

-         this is final -> cannot be assigned to any new value whereas current class object might not be final
+         this is final -> cannot be assigned to any new value whereas current class obj might not be final

          this can be used in synchronized block

-       is final reference in Java
+       is final ref in Java

       super: